 » Gather a list of desired legislative changes that would support women facing the issues raised across the project, suggested by the participants

-» Present the local government with a list of the suggestions, supporting the participants in making their stories heard
+» Present local decision-makers with a list of the suggestions, supporting the participants in making their stories heard

-20+ legislative suggestions collected with at least the 5 most popular being delivered to local government; collected through workshops, Residency & Residency performance audience
+20+ legislative suggestions collected & at least 5 most popular delivered to local decision-makers; collected through workshops, Residency & Residency sharing audiences

 Develop new partnerships for Cardboard Citizens

 Activities» Through delivering ‘women-only’ work, we anticipate new partnerships developing to support this group into further education, training or employment

 Deliver outreach workshops in at least 2 women-only settings that are new relationships for CC (i.e. refuges, hostels) and invite staff from those settings to Residency sharing

 - CC will be able to develop more regular women-specific work to offer during the year, developed with its intended participants’ input